mark-hingston/query-tool/MCP_CONFIGURATION.md

 The tool will automatically:
 1. Generate an embedding for your query
 2. Search the vector store (or graph if available)
-3. Optionally rerank results
-4. Return the most relevant code chunks
+3. Return the most relevant code chunks

 Each result includes:
 - `text` - The code or text content